mlte-team/a2it/framework/appendix/appendix_SDMT_s3.md

 *   Robustness to altered texture
 *   Robustness to novel backgrounds
 *   Segmentation into regions
-* Test types include minimum functionality, invariance, and directional expectation
+* Teams can test types including minimum functionality, invariance, and directional expectation
-* Curate test data through mutating existing inputs, generating new inputs, or obtaining new inputs.
+* Teams can curate test data through mutating existing inputs, generating new inputs, or obtaining new inputs.

 ## Robustness to Adversarial Attack
 This section includes questions, considerations, and methods for determining how an adversary may target a machine learning system.
 Ensuring robustness in this domain includes creating adversarial test cases and evaluating expected versus actual results.